rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 #### Server Requirements

 The hardware requirements are very low; the minimum configuration of a basic cloud server is enough, and the CPU and memory requirements are minimal.
 You can also use a Raspberry Pi or something similar.
 Regarding the network size, if the TCP hole punching direct connection fails, the relay traffic will be consumed.
-The traffic of a relay connection is between 30k-3M/s (1920x1080 screen) depending on the resolution settings and screen update。 If it is only for office work demand, the traffic is around 100K/s.
+The traffic of a relay connection is between 30k-3M/s (1920x1080 screen) depending on the resolution settings and screen update.
+If it is only for office work demand, the traffic is around 100K/s.

-### STEP-2 : Run hbbs and hbbr on server
+### STEP 2 : Run hbbs and hbbr on your server

+#### Option 1
-Run hbbs/hbbr on your server (Centos or Ubuntu).
+Run hbbs/hbbr on your server (CentOS or Ubuntu).
 We suggest you use [pm2](https://pm2.keymetrics.io/) for managing your service.

 ```bash
 ./hbbs -r <relay-server-ip[:port]>
 ./hbbr
 ```

+#### Option 2 - pm2
-or run hbbs/hbbr with pm2
+Run hbbs/hbbr with pm2

 ```bash
 pm2 start hbbs -- -r <relay-server-ip[:port]>